-The process of applying for financial aid can heap more stress atop an already trying period of time for many high school students.
+The financial aid process may heap more stress atop an already trying time for many high schoolers.
 However, if done correctly, financial aid applications can be completed without stress.
-The months leading up to your freshman year of college will whiz by, and it can seem like there’s not enough time to do everything.
+The months leading up to your freshman year of college will whiz by.
+It can seem like there’s not enough time to do everything.
 Because of this feeling, it is important to plan ahead, knowing exactly when your deadlines are for each step of the financial aid process.

 Many students have asked the question, “When, exactly, should I apply for financial aid?”
 The truth of the matter is that there’s no hard-and-fast answer.
 Depending on your schedule and personal financial standing, you may want to apply as soon as possible, or you may be able to wait for a longer amount of time.
 Looking at the facts and statistics will help you and your family reach a decision.